mixxxdj/mixxx/source/chapters/library.rst

 Recordings
 ==========

-In this section of the library you can start and stop recordings well as view previous recordings and the dates they were made.
-Also see the chapter :ref:`djing-recording-your-mix`.
+|ic_lib_recordings| In this section of the library you can start and stop
+recordings well as view previous recordings and the dates they were made.

+.. seealso:: For more informations, go to :ref:`djing-recording-your-mix`.

 .. _library-history: